felixlopz/hubrise-test-task/content/contributing/en/style-guide.md

 > - **Overview**: Connect Lightspeed K Series to HubRise - Overview
 > - **Connection to HubRise**: Connect Lightspeed K Series to HubRise - Connection Guide
 > - **Map Ref Codes**: Connect Lightspeed K Series to HubRise - Map Ref Codes Guide
-> - **Troubleshooting**: Connect Lightspeed K Series to HubRise - Troubleshooting
+> - **Troubleshooting**: Connect Lightspeed K Series to HubRise - Troubleshooting Guide
-> - **Terminology**: Connect Lightspeed K Series to HubRise - Terminology
+> - **Terminology**: Connect Lightspeed K Series to HubRise - Terminology Guide
 > - **FAQ**: Connect Lightspeed K Series to HubRise - FAQ

 For more clarity, when possible, add **Guide** at the end of the title.
-It makes send to include it on all pages, except for the overview and FAQ pages.
+It makes sense to include it on all pages, except for the overview and FAQ pages.

 ### Meta Description